Newport, Kentucky

-Newport is a home rule-class city at the confluence of the Ohio and Licking rivers in Campbell County, Kentucky.
-The population was 15,273 at the 2010 census.
+Newport is a home rule-class city in Campbell County, Kentucky, United States.
+It is at the confluence of the Ohio and Licking rivers across from Cincinnati.
+The population was 14,150 at the 2020 census.
 Historically, it was one of four county seats of Campbell County.
-Newport is a major urban center of Northern Kentucky and part of the Cincinnati metropolitan area, which includes over two million residents.
+Newport is an urban center of Northern Kentucky and is part of the Cincinnati metropolitan area.

 History

 Newport was settled c.
 1791 by James Taylor Jr. on land purchased by his father James Sr. from George Muse, who received it as a grant.
 Taylor's brother, Hubbard Taylor, had been mapping the land twenty years prior.
 It was not named for its position on the river but for Christopher Newport, the commander of the first ship to reach Jamestown, Virginia, in 1607.
 Newport was established as a town on December 14, 1795, and incorporated as a city on February 24, 1834.
 In 1803, the Ft.
 Washington military post was moved from Cincinnati to become the Newport Barracks.
 A bridge first connected Newport to Covington in 1853, and the first bridge spanning the Ohio River to Cincinnati, the John A. Roebling Suspension Bridge, opened in 1866.
 Newport experienced large German immigration in the 1880-90s.

 By 1900, Newport was the third largest city in Kentucky, after Covington and Louisville, although Newport and Covington were rightly considered satellites of Cincinnati.

 Prohibition under the Volstead Act of 1919 resulted in a widespread illegal sale of alcohol.
 Many gangsters began to smuggle alcohol into the city to supply citizens and businesses.
 Speakeasies, bribery, and corruption became a norm in Newport.
 A well known Newport crime boss was gambler and National Crime Syndicate member Ed Levinson.

+In 1921, Newport was rocked by a steel mill strike of +2,000 workers, following the end of WW1 and steel industry downturn.
+The strike involved one in five of the town's workers and was over recognition for the three unskilled union locals that made up the four locals within the union.
+During it, following unrest and the company arming the mill with machine guns, state militia companies and later tanks were stationed in the town, withdrawn in late 1922.
+The strike was partially broken by the end of 1922 with some steelworkers leaving the town and others finding separate jobs in Newport.
+However, the strike did not formally end until seven years later in 1928, without union recognition for the three locals.